Foreign relations of Montenegro: Diplomatic relations

+Bilateral relations

 Canada relations

 Canadian Foreign Minister Peter MacKay wrote to Foreign Minister Miodrag Vlahović extending diplomatic recognition and agreeing to hold discussions on the establishment of diplomatic relations, which occurred later in 2007.

 The Canadian Embassy in Belgrade is accredited to Montenegro.

 China relations

 The establishment of diplomatic relations between the People's Republic of China and the Republic of Montenegro was confirmed on 14 June 2006.

 China transformed its consulate into an embassy in Podgorica on July 7, 2006.
 The Montenegrin embassy in China opened in Beijing on November 13, 2007.

 In 2015, total trade between the two countries amounted to 160,385,964 euros.

 Russia relations

 Initially strong from 2006, relations slipped from 2010 as Montenegro has looked westward, with Montenegro joining international sanctions in 2014 following the Annexation of Crimea by the Russian Federation.
 The failed Russian military coup in October 2016 aiming to stop Montenegro seeking NATO membership was a turning point.
 Despite Russian investment into Montenegro, joining the EU became a key goal of Montenegro.

 Russia continues to spy on Montenegro, GRU officer Igor Zaytsev is known to have travelled to Montenegro on numerous occasions up to 2018, bring in encryption equipment to give to existing or potential agents, including allegedly former Foreign Ministry spokesperson Radomir Sekulović.

 Russia's invasion of Ukraine in 2022 drove relationships down further, with five diplomats expelled in March/April 2022 then six more Russian diplomats being expelled from Montenegro for alleged spying, in September, with Russia then closing its consulate in Podgorica.

 In August 2023 Montenegro refused to extradite Dmitry Senin, a former Russian FSB Colonel who had fled Russia in 2017 and had been granted asylum.